For many supporters, Trump is a thing called hope

 Not all of Trump’s support came from the blue-collar downtrodden.
 But the Republican’s overwhelming backing among whites with less than a college education is at least partly a reflection of how little the economic recovery since the Great Recession has benefited them.
 Their job opportunities have dwindled and their incomes have fallen, even as broader measures of the nation’s job market show improvement.
 But they also turned to him to hold back the tide of social change: same-sex marriage, transgender rights, a society growing more racially diverse.

-The working class, long ignored, found an unlikely spokesman in Donald Trump.
+The white working class, long ignored, found an unlikely spokesman in Trump.
 He promised to build the wall to keep out immigrants.
 He promised to tear up trade deals that have ushered American factory jobs overseas.
-He promised to put blue-collar America back to work restore the country to a time when the white working class felt appreciated and fulfilled.
+He promised to put blue-collar America back to work and restore the country to a time when white workers felt appreciated and fulfilled.

 “I feel like, not just most, but all Trump supporters are true patriots,” said 59-year-old Ginger Austin, who owns a graphics company in a tiny town in Jones County, one of the poorest places in North Carolina.
 “They love this country.
 But they’re taking our country away, and they’re changing it.
 They’re just changing everything.
 All our rights are just slowly being dwindled away.”

-For example, in Dunn County, where Shay Chamberlin lives, Barack Obama beat Mitt Romney 53 percent to 46 percent in 2012, and John McCain 57 percent to 42 percent four years earlier.
-But it flipped to back Donald Trump won, 52 percent to 41 percent, over Hillary Clinton.
+For example, in Dunn County, where Shay Chamberlin lives, Obama beat Mitt Romney 53 percent to 46 percent in 2012, and John McCain 57 percent to 42 percent four years earlier.
+But it flipped to back Donald Trump, 52 percent to 41 percent, over Clinton.

 “We are considered flyover country, as you well know, and they don’t care about us,” he said.
 “And I think it was the silent majority that finally said, ‘Enough’s enough.
 We want a change.
 We don’t like the way things are going.'”